lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 *(Remember: this is science!
 In science, we never "accept" something as true.
 We just fail to reject it as false!)*

 ## D.
+D is for devil's advocate.
+What would our answer be if if the standard deviation were specified as 1.75 pounds of cookies instead?